Brighton & Hove Albion W.F.C.: History

+The club was originally founded in 1967 as Brighton GPO.
+This team was created by workers at the Post Office's telephone exchange.
+They were one of the founding six members of the Sussex Martlet Women's League in 1969 - which has now transitioned into the South East Counties Women's Football League, and in that same year, the Women's Football Association was founded.

-In their original guise as Brighton GPO, the club reached the semi-final of the FA Women's Cup in 1975–76.
+The club reached the semi-final of the FA Women's Cup in 1975–76.
 In 1990 they linked up with the men's club and became founder members of the Premier League in 1991–92, in Division 1 South.

-Before it was departed, the club played three matches at the Goldstone Ground, the old home of Brighton's men's side, against Milton Keynes, Horsham and Whitehawk.
+Before the club sold the ground, the club played three matches at the Goldstone Ground, the old home of Brighton's men's side, against Milton Keynes, Horsham and Whitehawk.

 In 2015, the club set a five-year plan to reach the FA WSL 1 and UEFA Women's Champions League qualification.
 That season they missed promotion to the FA WSL 2 though by finishing runners-up to Portsmouth.
 In 2015–16 they won the Southern Division and the following play-off against Northern Champions Sporting Club Albion.
 Following the play-off victory, their promotion to the FA WSL 2 was confirmed.

 The team joined the FA WSL 1, the top tier of women's football in England, for the 2018–19 season having had their application to join the restructured league approved.
 During the day of the announcement of the promotion, the club also revealed they would relocate to Crawley Town's Broadfield Stadium for first team matches.